A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms: Platform Development and Characterization

 In this case study, we focused on cylindrical permanent magnets.
-Typically, the interaction between such magnets is considered through the lens of magnetic dipoles.
-However, given the specific shapes and distances of our magnets, we employed a more detailed analysis.
-A free-bodied diagram is shown in Figure \ref{system}, representing our novel actuating mechanism and forces acted upon the magnets.

-The following formula calculates the attractive magnetostatic force between two laterally displaced cylindrical magnets according to \cite{vokoun2009magnetostatic, amrani2015simple}:
+While usually analyzed as magnetic dipoles, our specific magnet shapes and distances required a detailed analysis.
+Figure \ref{system} shows a free-body diagram of our novel actuating mechanism and the forces on the magnets.
+The following formula calculates the attractive magnetostatic force between two laterally displaced cylindrical magnets according to \cite{vokoun2009magnetostatic}: